UoMResearchIT/Quarto-RevealJS-R/README.md

 ## Notes

 The template, by default, allows the use of `R` inside code blocks (it installs `R`, `rmarkdown` and `knitr` as part of the [render-quarto.yml](.github/workflows/render-quarto.yml) build action), you will have to modify the action in order to use other languages (e.g. python).

+If you are just rendering code (but not executing it, e.g. to generate visualizations), you can safely remove the relevant steps from the build action.
+It will make the action run much faster.